 Leadership takes courage.
 You don’t want people to support you only because they like you.
 You want support because they respect you, they respect what you are doing and the decisions you are making.

 Earlier this year (2021) Robert Gibson submitted an article to The Cove - Leadership vs Likership.
 While the article looks more into sub-unit command, it does consider both sides of the argument.
-Have your team take a read of the article and consider both sides of the argument.
-As an 'other rank' it can be difficult especially when you are newly promoted to Lance Corporal or Corporal.
-You most likely live in the lines or a rental property with your mates and all of sudden you are promoted and now their leader which will require you to make tough decisions that may mean your mates won't like you as much.
+Have your team take a read of the article and consider its key points.
+As an 'other rank' it can be difficult; especially when you are newly promoted to Lance Corporal or Corporal.
+You most likely live in the lines or a rental property with your mates and all of sudden you are promoted and now their leader, which will require you to make tough decisions that may mean your mates won't like you as much.

-The movie clip below is from Master and Commander.
+The film clip below is from Master and Commander.
 Captain Jack Aubrey of the HMS Surprise, counselled a subordinate when a sailor showed disrespect towards the midshipman.
 The incident happened on deck, in front of everyone, without being corrected by the midshipman.
 He tells the Captain that he has tried to be 'liked' by the crew but was not successful in obtaining many friends.
-Captain Aubrey replied, "You can't make 'friends' (with the crew), they'll despise you in the end.
+Captain Aubrey replied, 'You can't make 'friends' (with the crew), they'll despise you in the end.
 Nor do you need be a tyrant.
-It’s leadership they want, strength, respect".
+It’s leadership they want, strength, respect'.

 - How can a desire to be liked hamper good leadership?

 - If you led your mates, would you find it difficult to do the right thing if they did the wrong thing?

 - What leadership qualities do you want from your Section Commander / Platoon Commander?

 - When does friendship within the chain-of-command become problematic in Army?